Port of Bridgwater: Present

 The Drove Bridge which marks the current extent of the Port of Bridgwater, is the nearest to the mouth and the newest road bridge to cross the river.
 With a span of 184 ft, the bridge was constructed as part of the Bridgwater Northern Distributor road scheme (1992), and provides a navigable channel which is 66 ft wide with 8.2 ft headroom at normal spring high tides.

 Although ships no longer dock in the town of Bridgwater, 90213 tonne of cargo was handled within the port authority's area in 2006, with average cargo per vessel of over 1,300 tonnes in 2003, compared with only 400 tonnes in 1989.
-Sedgemoor DC acts as the Competent Harbour Authority for the port, and has provided pilotage services for all boats over 98 ft using the river since 1988, when it took over the service from Trinity House subsequent to the Pilotage Act 1987.
+Sedgemoor DC acted as the Competent Harbour Authority for the port until it was abolished in 2023 and replaced with Somerset Council.
+They provided pilotage services for all boats over 98 ft using the river since 1988, when it took over the service from Trinity House subsequent to the Pilotage Act 1987.
 Pilotage is important because of the constant changes in the navigable channel resulting from the large tidal range, which can exceed 39 ft on spring tides.

 Today most commercial shipping travels upriver as far as Dunball wharf, where the ARC wharf handles stone products, mainly marine sand and gravels dredged in the Bristol Channel.
 Marine sand and gravel accounted for 55754 tonne of the total tonnage of 90213 tonne using the Port facilities in 2006, with salt products accounting for 21170 tonne in the same year.

 The roll-on roll-off berth at Combwich, leased to and operated by Hinkley Point, is used occasionally for the transfer of heavy goods for the two existing nuclear power stations.
 With the possible future construction of the two Hinkley Point C nuclear power stations by EDF Energy, it is proposed that Combwich wharf be employed to transfer heavy goods to the sites.
 That will require that the existing berth is refurbished.
 Combwich Pill is the only site where recreational moorings are available in the estuary.